desultory/ugrd/readme.md

 This module manages mount management, and loads new mounts into fstab objects, also defined in the base module.

 The name of `config_prcessing` functions is very important, it must be formatted like `_process_{name}` where the name is the root variable name in the yaml config.

+If the function name has `_mulit` at the end, it will be called using the `handle_plural` function, iterating over passed lists/dicts automatically.

 A new root varaible named `oops` could be defined, and a function `_process_oops` could be created and imported, raising an error when this vlaue is found, for example.